 I added a news section to the top of the delivery status page which you're welcome to check any time.
 This way, you can keep informed about delivery status the easiest way possible.

 In our previous monthly update, we told you that the we'll exhibit at DeveloperWeek in the Bay Area on February 21-22.
 Unfortunately, we won't be able to make it.

-The reason is that I fired Nikolai Lebedovsky of Crowdtoolz, our marketing contractor because I found his work ethics to be extremely poor.
+The reason is that our marketing contractor, Nikolai Lebedovsky of Crowdtoolz was fired because I found his work ethics to be poor.
 Without him, we can't staff our booth, so I ended up cancelling the event.
-Admittedly, this timing is unfortunate, but I only regret having him so long.

 As far as the project is considered, I think not attending to DeveloperWeek is actually a good thing.
 We should fully focus on the delivery of preorders at this point.
 We'll have plenty of time to do expos later.